pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 ## Gains

-Rewriting the object update bits fixed some issues, likely due to previously having improper hex offsets for some fields.
+Rewriting the object update bits fixed some issues, due to previously having incorrect hex offsets for some fields.
-Like there was a weird issue where every time a player changed equipment the hover cursor would change, now resolved.
+For example, there was a weird issue where the hover cursor changed every time a player changed equipment.
+This now no longer happens.

 Since networking has been standardized with some higher level abstractions, it's been easier to build on top of it.
 Object update packets support batching, but previously we were just doing things one at a time.